I. Course Prefix/Number: MAT 140

 2. Identify and apply transformations of graphs.

-3. Solve linear and non-linear equations.
+3. Solve linear and non-linear equations, and systems of two equations.

 4. Solve polynomial and rational inequalities algebraically and graphically.